asepasdar/apidoc/README.md

 ## Introduction API (Application Programming Interface)
 ### General Overview
+Connectivity is an amazing thing, by now we're all used the instant connectivity that puts the world at our fingertips from desktop or devices.
+We can purchase, post, pin, and pick anything, anywhere, **_but how does it happen? how does data get from here to there? how do different devices and applications connect with each other?_** The unsung hero of our connected world is Application Programming Interface

 In basic terms, **APIs just allow applications to communicate with one another**.
 When people speak of **“an API”**, they sometimes generalize and actually mean “a publicly available web-based API that returns data, likely in JSON or XML”.
 The API is not the database or even the server, it is the code that governs the **_access point(s)_** for the server.

 ![How API works](Assets/HowAPIWorks.png)